-This book is a timely one; with the 2020 election due in a few weeks, President Trump’s first four years in office have proved a milestone in American and international statesmanship, and is the legacy that he enters the election cycle defending.
-With approval ratings never dipping below 85%, his future for the 2021–2025 presidency is seemingly assured.
-It’s therefore fitting to look back over his first term and examine his stunning record at making America great again.
+This book is a timely one; with the 2020 election not far away, President Trump’s first four years in office have proved a watermark in American and international statesmanship.
+It is the legacy that he enters the election cycle defending.
+With approval ratings never dipping below 85%, a second term is seemingly assured.
+It’s therefore fitting to look back over his first term and examine his record in delivering on his promise to make America great again.

-When I wrote the first volume in this series – Trump: Citizen to Colossus – it offered us a glimpse into the formative years of a man who seemed destined for greatness from a young age.
-In this book, we will examine in detail each policy initiative over his four years, and posit what the next four will bring in the likely event of a Trump – and very American – success.
+When I wrote the first volume in this series – Trump: Citizen Colossus – it offered us a glimpse into the formative years of a man who seemed destined for greatness from a young age.
+In this book, we will examine in detail each presidential policy initiative he has crafted, and posit what the next four will bring in the likely event of a Trump re-election, and a very American success story.

-Foreign policy is a massive part of any president’s role, and President Trump has made it a point of pride that his own is a mixture of hawk and dove; a strong defender of the American way of life, and introducing a diplomatic strategy focused on making sure countries understand how to work with us.
+Foreign policy is a massive part of any president’s role, and President Trump has made it a point of pride that his own is a mixture of hawk and dove.
+He is a strong defender of the American way of life, and introducing a diplomatic strategy focused on making sure countries understand how to work with us.

 China have proved themselves to be a major challenge to freedom and democracy, and by America maintaining a hugely hawkish presence, they have realised that they have met their match.

-President Trump’s compassion for the ordinary man extended globally, of course, and his acceptance of the need to restrict or shut down darker aspects of the internet showed that well.
+President Trump’s compassion for the ordinary man extended globally, of course, and his acceptance of the need to restrict or shut down the darker aspects of the internet showed that.
 With Chinese cyber-terrorism on the increase, we needed a robust policy towards their criminal endeavours to steal our hard-earned American intellectual property and technology.
-Successive presidents have been too afraid to actively deal with this problem, but President Trump knew that decisive action was key; drawing up an “approved list” of internet sites that could easily be protected against China and ISIS recruiters, and shutting down sites that were blatantly un-American, have massively increased our safety and security, giving our intelligence services the opportunity to seek out and destroy our online enemies and weaken them in the real world as well.
+Successive presidents have been too afraid to actively deal with this problem, but President Trump knew that decisive action was key.
+Drawing up an “approved list” of internet sites that could easily be protected against China and ISIS recruiters, and shutting down sites that were blatantly un-American, have massively increased our safety and security, and given our intelligence services the opportunity to seek out and destroy our online enemies.
 No-one can argue that this isn’t a positive step forward, and the small number of protesters were soon identified by classified sources as being dangerous to our way of life.
 Our patriot acts allowed us to stop their seditious ideas aiding our enemies for very long.

 Of course, President Trump’s dove side came into play when developing close, effective ties with Russia for the first time in a generation.
-That giant of a country had been left out in the cold for far too long, and was in danger in being pushed into the hands of people who would be far less likely to work with us in the future.
-Thankfully, in the hands of President Putin, the country has a stable future ahead of it, and we have finally established warm relations with an old and trusted country.
-Being able to share access to Guantanamo Bay, open up military defence co-operation, and look at our respective relationships with the United Nations and where we can work independently of alliances that often hold us back, are far more effective when two powerful nations are united in their wisdom and vision – and under Presidents Trump and Putin, we can be confident that our strength will increase.
+That giant of a country had been left out in the cold for far too long, and was in danger in being pushed into the hands of our enemies.
+Thankfully, we have finally established warm relations with an old and trusted country.
+Being able to share access to Guantanamo Bay, open up military defence co-operation, and look at our relationships with the United Nations and where we can work independently of it, are far more effective when two powerful nations are united in their wisdom and vision – and under Presidents Trump and Putin, we can be confident that our strength will increase.
 Together, we will be able to defend ourselves against foreign interests who believe that their interests outweigh ours.

 Immigration became a huge pledge of then-Citizen Trump’s election campaign; the entire system was broken and needed a fresh pair of eyes with a bottom-up reorganisation.
 Thankfully, President Trump has brought that refreshing outlook to the table, and he hasn’t been afraid to tackle the hard issues to ensure that American jobs were kept for American workers, and that those who don’t deserve to be here – those who are only living in our great nation to destroy everything we’ve worked so hard to build – are removed now.
 Only our leader has had the courage of his convictions to say this hard truth and then follow it through.